boriszugic/elevator-simulator-/README.md

 been included in the code for both the Elevator and Scheduler which simulate the attached UML State Machine diagrams.

 # Using the program
-1) Utilzing the IntelliJ IDE, execute the main() method contained within the ConfigurationReader.java class.
+1) Utilzing the IntelliJ IDE, execute the main() method contained each subsystem (Scheduler, FloorSubsystem, ElevatorSubsystem).
+If desired, a configuration can be established that executes the methods in order of scheduler, floor_subsystem, and finally elevator_subsystem.
+A configuration file titled under config.json contains settings to modify floor/elevator numbers and timing values.
 Alternatively, each subsystem (Elevator, Floor, Scheduler) can be executed on a separate computer utilizing the same IP address and can perform UDP communication between each system.
 There is currently an input.txt file which can be modified to test as desired.

 # Issues/Limitations
 1. Can run a maximum of 64 floors and 63 elevators.
+2. There is currently a slight delay in scheduler response/output that slows the system performance, this issue will be fixed in the next iteration.

 # Responsibilities